idea4good/GuiLite/documents/HowToUse.md

 ```
 Output here: GuiLite/workspace/libGuiLite.a

-## How to build GuiLite libary for any MCU?
+## How to build GuiLite library for any MCU?
 ### Prerequisite: Install Keil uvsion 5.6 or above.
 ### Build
 - Open `GuiLite/workspace/GuiLite.uvprojx` with Keil uvsion.